layadelcarmen/tinysol/README.md

 It's necesary to create a data structure with the columns names, and use this as further condition in the data validation process?
 Json offers the amazing key value characteristic, so a result exposed in this format can be easily to undertand and use for developers.

 Data quality: If you want to calculate a percentile, the column should contain numeric values.
-Percentile function ignores the NA values.
+Percentile function ignores NA values.

 #### Define a processing module